Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/networkobject-parenting.md

 - When a server parents a spawned `NetworkObject` under another spawned `NetowrkObject` during a netcode game session this parent child relationship is replicated across the network to all connected and future late joining clients.
 - If, while editing a scene, you place an in-scene placed `NetworkObject` under a `GameObject` that does not have a `NetworkObject` component attached to it, NGO will preserve that parenting relationship.
   - During runtime, this parent-child hierarchy will remain true unless user code removes the GameObject parent from the child NetworkObject.
-    - _Note: Once removed, NGO will not allow you to re-parent the `NetworkObject` back under the same or another `GameObject` that with no `NetworkObject` component attached to it._
+    - _Note: Once removed, NGO won't allow you to re-parent the `NetworkObject` back under the same or another `GameObject` that with no `NetworkObject` component attached to it._
 - You can perform the same parenting actions with in-scene placed `NetworkObject`s as you can with dynamically spawned `NetworkObject`s.
   - Only in-scene placed `NetworkObject`s can have multiple generations of nested `NetworkObject` children.
   - You can parent dynamically spawned `NetworkObject`s under in-scene placed `NetworkObject`s and vice versa.